sonic-net/SONiC/doc/Clock commands/clock_managment_hld.md

 	* will get single input as a string, and validate it is valid as part of ("timedatectl list-timezones" command).
 	Validation will be done either by YANG model, or (if not possible) by issueing relevant error to log.
 	* Value will be stored in db for future upgrade operations.
-	  Value is persistent upcon reboot.
+	  Value is persistent upon reboot.
 	* Linux timedatectl with set-timezone flag will be called. e.g. timedatectl set-timezone "Asia/Kolkata"
 	* <b>In case NTP is enabled -> timezone configuration is allowed and overrides the current time.</b>